Baked Apple Chips are a healthy snack recipe that will satisfy your craving for something sweet and crunchy. Slice, bake, and eat!

 Notes

-- I use an OXO Good Grips Mandoline Slicer to uniformly slice my apples.
-Use a cookie cutter, icing tip, or other round cutter to remove hard centers from the slices.
+• Use a cookie cutter, icing tip, or other round cutter to remove hard centers from the slices prior to baking.

-- The color of the final apple chip depends on the variety of apple you're using.
-I found crispier apples like Honeycrisp stayed lighter throughout the baking process than softer apples like Priscilla.
-Both tasted delicious.
+• The color of the final apple chip depends on the variety of apple you’re using.
+Crispier apples like Honeycrisp will stay lighter throughout the baking process vs softer apples like Priscilla.
+The taste is not affected.

 Hope these are like or better than the “bare” brand than I can only find occasionally at Costco.